-Jessica: Hello, friends.
+Jessica: Hello, friends!
 Jessica and Endy here today practicing community and social distancing.
-We're starting a new series, really a new air here at Avanti, where we want to dive in deep and focus on telling stories of transformation, hope, and inspiration, and I thought who better to start with then one of my amazing teammates, Endy.
+We're starting a new series, really a new air here at Avanti, where we want to dive in deep and focused on telling stories of transformation, hope and inspiration, and I thought who better to start with then one of my amazing teammates, Endy.
 So Endy, why don't you start by telling me a little bit about yourself?

 Getting to know Endy

 Endy: Yeah.
-Hey, everyone, a little bit about me, I am originally from Texas, I'm not an Oregon native.
+Hey, everyone!
+A little bit about me.
+I am originally from Texas, I'm not a Oregon native.
 I am 27 years old.
 I have a multitude of hobbies that I like to do.
 I'm doing the #iamAvanti podcast as well.
 If you haven't had a chance to listen to that, please check it out.
-I also have another podcast that I've been doing with my friends for the last four or five years called Beard Care, it's Houston based and it's kind of community-based.
-As far as the LGBT community, I'm a part of that community too and I pole dance and I just started knitting and I'm learning how to crochet so I do a lot of different things.
+I also have another podcast that I've been doing with my friends for the last four or five years called Beard Care, it's Houston based and it's kind of community based as far as the LGBTcommunity, I'm a part of that community too, and I pole dance and I just started knitting and I'm learning how to crochet so I do a lot of different things.
 I like to stay busy for the most part.
 It just helps me focus on several different things at once.
-I feel like I don't know why that is.
+I feel like, I don't know why that is.
 I'm just a multitasker.
 What else?
 My favorite color is purple...